AmpersandTarski/documentation/tutorial/rules.md

 3. **Process rule**.
 A rule that may be \(temporarily\) violated.
 A violation of a rule will be signaled to the maintainer of that rule.
 It simply shows work that has to be done.
 4. **Automated rule**.
 This is also known as a decision rule or a computational rule.
 Upon violation, a computer kicks in instantaneously to restore its truth.

+# Assignment

+There is a script, [Delivery](/tutorial/rules/try-it-out-delivery.md), which describes an information system in which clients and vendors can trade.
+Clients can place orders, which vendors can accept and deliver.
+We will use this script to practice with:

+1. understanding rules
+2. documenting rules
+3. generating functional specifications.